johsteffens/mocutsvd/README.md

 Function `mocut_svd` uses only the memory space provided by the matrices.
 Per default the matrix interface uses `stdlib` functions `aligned_alloc` and `free` for allocation and destruction.
 Alternatively, you can declare your custom memory functions or supply external memory to a matrix via function `mocut_mat_s_setup`.
 You can also control memory alignment.

-This opens possibilities for platforms with limited or non-standard memory management:
+This opens possibilities for environments with limited or non-standard memory management:

 ### Custom Memory Management